vdaas/vald/docs/contributing/coding-style.md

    By default, when testing the function of the struct, the target struct initialization is implemented by setting the date from the `fields` defined in the test case.
    This initialization method has a few disadvatages:

-   1. when there are many fields in the struct, it is hard to set them all
+   1. When there are many fields in the struct, it is hard to set them all
-   2. the default value is the zero value of the type, not the struct default value from the struct initialization function
+   2. The default value is the zero value of the type, not the struct default value from the struct initialization function

    To resolve these problems, we can modify the test implementation to use the struct initialization function instead of setting the struct fields on the test cases.